 Roles - Different labels given to different users, for example, admin and owner.

-RSD file - A database file format that stores data in a structured format, which are queried by SQL commands.
+RSD file - A database file format that stores data in a structured format, which is queried by SQL commands.

 Runner - The runner stages data in an appropriate staging area.
 The runner then transforms this data on the target data warehouse.

-Sample - Shows a preview of your data; allows you to see what will be returned when working with Matillion ETL.
+Sample - Shows a preview of your data and allows you to see what will be returned when working with Matillion ETL.

-Script - A set of instructions that is carried out by another program, not the computer processor, unlike a program, which uses a compiler.
+Script - A set of instructions that is carried out by another program; unlike a program, which uses a compiler.

 SDK - A software development kit provides the tools a developer needs to make software on a specified platform: tools, documentation, libraries, guides, code samples, etc.

-Secret key - A secret key act like a password.
-It is a sequence of characters like passwords, account keys, and data connection strings.
+Secret key - A secret key acts like a password.
+It's a sequence of characters like passwords, account keys, and data connection strings.